TACC/coe-332-sp23/docs/unit01/tacc_onboarding.rst

 .. attention::

-   Did you already e-mail your TACC username to the course instructors?
+   Did you already e-mail your information to the course instructors?

 |
 |